 Living in a camper full time requires us to make the most out of a small space, which means every item we keep needs to have an important function.
 For instance, we had a drying rack for dishes that seemed like such a great idea when we got it.
 However, the reality is that we can’t afford the counter space for drying dishes, so we almost always towel dry them.
 The drying rack had to go so we stopped and dropped it at a Goodwill.
 We unloaded a lot of stuff when we first moved into the camper, but now we take the time to discuss any new item we will be bringing on board to avoid excess stuff.
 We've also discovered a number of camper hacks that help us save tons of space (a spray bottle with soapy water is a must for rv living)!
-I’ve always loved the idea of living more simply, and living in a camper allowed us to transition to minimalism pretty painlessly.
+I’ve always loved the idea of living more simply, and living in an rv year round allowed us to transition to minimalism pretty painlessly.

 7. When something breaks we can usually fix it ourselves

 Our camper is small, simple, and only has a few electrical systems.
 When something breaks we are usually able to fix it quickly and without having to hire a repairman.
 The internet is a fantastic resource for camper upkeep and repair!
-There are DIY (do it yourself) guides for just about any camper issue.
+There are DIY rv guides for just about any camper issue.
 (Check out our DIY guide to installing a hard floor in a camper OR our DIY guide to installing a USB charger port in your camper).
 There are also many full time rv blogs out there that can provide some great rv hacks, and camper ideas.

 8. We know every inch of our house

-Since we only have about 120 square feet of living space we know exactly how much storage we have, where the water tanks are, and where the pipes/wires are.
+Living in an rv, we only have about 120 square feet of living space we know exactly how much storage we have, where the water tanks are, and where the pipes/wires are.
 Knowing our home so well makes upkeep and troubleshooting pretty darn easy.
 We also notice any issues immediately, which allows us to make repairs right away, before problems snowball!
 We keep this basic tool kit on hand at all times, and we use it pretty frequently!